TAN

 Equity & Trusts (D)

 Weiming obtained his Bachelor of Laws from King’s College London, ranking 2nd amongst his cohort.
 Besides receiving the Harold Potter Memorial Prize and Lexis Nexis Book Prize for being the top student in his second year, he was also awarded the subject prizes for Equity and Trusts, and Tort Law.
-In addition, Weiming also holds a Bachelor of Civil Law from the University of Oxford, where he clinched the South Square Chambers prize for Corporate Insolvency Law.
+In addition, Weiming holds a Bachelor of Civil Law from the University of Oxford, where he received the South Square Chambers Prize for Corporate Insolvency Law.

 Prior to joining the faculty, Weiming served as a Deputy Public Prosecutor and State Counsel in the Attorney-General’s Chambers.
 He also had a stint at the Insolvency and Public Trustee’s Office as an Assistant Official Assignee and Public Trustee.
-While in practice, Weiming was also an adjunct faculty at the Singapore Management University instructing Business Law to undergraduates.
+While in practice, Weiming was also an adjunct faculty member at the Singapore Management University, where he taught Business Law to undergraduates.

 Journal Articles